OmniLens: Towards Universal Lens Aberration Correction via LensLib-to-Specific Domain Adaptation: Methodology

-In the field of domain adaptation for low-level vision, effective frameworks~\cite{shao2020domain,chen2021psd,jiang2022two} are often built upon the statistical priors of degraded images or clean images, \eg, the Dark Channel Prior (DCP)~\cite{he2010single} in image dehazing, which provides a direct unsupervised regularization for model training.
-Motivated by the observation from~\cite{pan2016blind} that convolution-induced blur often exhibits DCP, optical degradation is also likely to possess DCP as it is evidently a form of such blur.
-To this end, we use the DIV2K dataset of natural images, and without loss of generality, choose the second lens in Fig.~\ref{fig:problem} to construct aberration-clear image pairs.
+Effective low-level vision DA frameworks~\cite{shao2020domain,chen2021psd,jiang2022two} are often built upon the statistical priors of degraded images or clean images, \eg, the Dark Channel Prior (DCP)~\cite{he2010single} in image dehazing, which can provide an unsupervised regularization for model training.
+Motivated by the observation from~\cite{pan2016blind} that convolution-induced blur often exhibits DCP, we hypothesize that optical degradation also adheres to DCP, as it originates from the convolution with the PSFs.
+To validate the hypothesis, we use the DIV2K dataset~\cite{timofte2017ntire} of natural images, and without loss of generality, choose the second lens in Fig.~\ref{fig:teaser} to construct aberration-clear image pairs.
 The Dark Channel (DC) image $D(I)$ for an image $I$ can be calculated via a minimum value filtering operation:

 where $I^c$ is the $c$th color channel, $x,y$ are pixel locations, and $\mathcal{N}(x)$ represents an image patch centered at $x$.
 We statistically analyze the intensity distribution histograms of the $D(I)$ for all the aforementioned aberration-clear image pairs as shown in Fig.~\ref{fig:dcp}, where a set of visual samples of $I$ and $D(I)$ is also provided.
-Corroborating our hypothesis, the elements in DC images for clear natural images mostly tend towards zero, while aberration images exhibit far more non-zero pixels in their DC images, indicating that optical degradation indeed possesses DCP.
+Corroborating our hypothesis, the elements in DC images for clear natural images mostly tend towards zero, while aberration images exhibit far more non-zero pixels in their DC images, indicating that optical degradation indeed possesses DCP (further experimental evidences are provided in Sec.~\ref{exp:dcp}).